-Do you have a friend that promises to be there for you forever and ever but you just can’t figure out how to test it without waiting that long?
-Well, here it is Overcooked Gourmet Edition!
-This is one of those games trying to bring back split screen interaction.
-The best part is, it’s better to have the person you are playing with, in the same room as you!
+Do you have a friend that promises to be there for you but you can’t figure out how to test the game sans the long wait time?
+Introducing Overcooked Gourmet Edition!
+This game has a split-screen interactive feature.
+The best part is, it’s even better to have the person you are playing with in the same room as you.

-Most split screen games have you competing and it’s unfair if you can see the other person.
-Well, Overcooked proves this theory wrong.
-This game causes panic, chaos, time management and soon after playing apologies.
+Most split screen games are competitive and it becomes unfair if you can see the other person.
+Well, Overcooked offers a solution to this problem!

 Point of the game

-The point of the game is to manage your time correctly and give assignments to the two characters you play on solo or work with just your character individually in multiplayer.
-Beware, however, this may look like a kids game it is far from it.
+The goal of the game is to manage your time efficiently and delegate assignments to the two characters you play on solo or work with just your character individually in multiplayer.
+The aesthetic is one of a children’s game, but it is far from it.

-This game has a story plot about the world being attacked and you have to feed a monster well enough before he destroys things.
-In the beginning, you are unable to complete this task no matter how hard you try.
-It is at this moment an talking onion bulb takes you back in time to practice your cooking abilities to improve them for future use when under attack at the hands of the monster.
+This story plot features a world under attack and monster that requires feeding before he kills you.
+In the beginning, there’s certainly an inability to complete this task no matter how hard you try.
+It sounds like sci-fi, but an onion bulb character takes you back in time to practice your cooking abilities to improve them for future use when under attack at the hands of the monster.

 Overcooked makes the players think about what they are making as the game slowly leads you to learn harder and harder recipes.
-Along with the difficulty of making better more complex meals the world and environment will change drastically as well.
+Along with the difficulty of making more complex meals, the view of the entire world and environment will change drastically as well.

-The objective is to fill the order in the top of the screen in a timely fashion.
-However if unable to do so you will be penalized.
-You need to keep up with the orders by making the orders, delivering them to the window for a server to grab, then clean the plates when they come back because you are given a set amount.
-Then finally wash, rinse, and repeat.
+The objective is to fill the order in the top of the screen in a timely fashion, not doing so is grounds for being penalized.
+You need to keep up with the orders by making them, delivering them to the window for a server to grab, and cleaning the plates when they come back- because you are given a set amount.
+Wash, rinse, and repeat.

-This game gives you the typical feel of how a restaurant works without the ability for guest to return their incorrectly made or cooked meals.
+This game gives you the typical feel of how a restaurant operates without the reality of industry- hassle.

-The levels of the game are all somewhat different but yet the same.
+The levels of the game are all slightly different but similar.
 There are ice levels where you will slip and slide off a glacier.
-Where other levels there will be no lights except for lighting to guide your path.
-The levels continue to change to fire, ice, darkness or just a timing setup.
+On other levels there are no lights except for options to guide your path and navigate the game.
+The levels continue to change to fire, ice, darkness, or just a timing setup.

-The timing setups are things like vehicles that will come together so you can cook some meat on one, meanwhile, the other one has all the ingredients.
+The timing setups are akin to vehicles that will come together so you can cook some meat on one, meanwhile, the other one has all the ingredients.
 The trick here is to work together or by yourself to maintain a constant flow of goods going back and forth between the two vehicles.

 There are several stages like this that also add in the other effects of the world.
-For example, it may be a slippery ice level where you need to jump across several ice blocks to deep fry some fish.
+For example, there may be a “slippery ice” level where you need to jump across several ice blocks to deep fry some fish.

-As the levels increase the difficulty shoots far past it.
-The game first starts with a typical cook a soup or burger in this kitchen.
+As the levels increase the difficulty increases exponentially.
+The game is initiated with a typical cook, a soup, or burger in the kitchen pictured below.
 No problem.
-It soon turns into a, cook this full course meal with everything scattered along this path of lava in a timely manner.
+The game soon requires you to cook a full-course meal with everything scattered along a path of lava in a timely manner.

-On the success of the level, you will be awarded stars.
+Upon success, stars are allotted for good performance.
 You will receive up to three stars for an outstanding job and only one if you barely got by.
-The more stars the more places you can go and grow closer to the end game.
+The more stars the more options you have for places you can go, and you get closer to the end of the game.

 Is it worth it?

-This game comes down to being enjoyed by a select few or maybe a party game that is thoroughly enjoyed when everyone is yelling.
-I can admit from my own time spent on this game, it is frustrating.
-Not the kind of frustration that makes you sort of mad and you walk away.
+This game is really fun and enjoyable for parties, a great option for playing with friends.
+I can admit from my own time spent on this game, it can be somewhat frustrating.
+Thankfully not the kind of frustration that devolves into rage and makes you walk away.

-No, instead this game can cause fights, yelling arguments and more.
+The game itself can cause fights, yelling arguments, and more.
 The gameplay is very precise.
-The music is good except there are only about two songs that play on repeat.
+The audio is strong, but there are only two songs that play on repeat.
 The storyline is very strange but unique in its own right.

-This game really tries to get more people into the split screen game also by making it so two people can play on one controller.
-I have not tried this, but the concept is very interesting to me.
+This game really tries to get more people into the split-screen game mode by designing it so two people can play on a single controller.
+I have not tried this, but it’s certainly conceptually interesting.